Lubomír Lipský

 Lubomír Lipský (19 April 1923 – 2 October 2015) was a Czech actor.
 He was known primarily for his comedic roles and also established himself as a voice actor.
 He was an active actor until the end of his life, playing over 300 film and stage roles.
 His brother was the film director Oldřich Lipský and he played in most of his brother's films.

 Early life and family

 Lubomír Lipský was born on 19 April 1923 in Pelhřimov.
 His father was a confectioner and amateur actor.
 Lubomír had two younger brothers, including the actor Oldřich Lipský.
-His brother Dalibor died at the age of 16, but he appeared as an actor in two films.
-His wife Věra Kittlerová (1926–2003) was a dancer and choreographer.
-Lubomír Lipský had two children: a daughter, Taťána (born 1949), who became a translator, and a son, Lubomír Jr. (born 1951–1991), who was a film director.
-Son of Lubomír Jr., Matěj (born 1976), is a musician.
+Dalibor, his second brother, died at the age of 16, but appeared as an actor in two films.
+Lubomír's wife Věra Kittlerová (1926–2003) was a dancer and choreographer.
+Lipský had two children: a daughter, Taťána (born 1949), who became a translator, and a son, Lubomír Jr. (born 1951–1991), who was a film director.
+The son of Lubomír Jr., Matěj (born 1976), is a musician.